 “We really want to see an increase that aligns with Hennepin County’s values of disparity reduction,” Fuhrman said.
 “That starts at home with their own workers.
 We want a $30 an hour minimum wage.”

-In September, the County Board set the maximum property tax levy increase for 2025 at 5.5%, leaving them little room for big raises without making other budget changes.
+In September, the County Board set the maximum property tax levy increase for 2025 at 5.5%, leaving little room for big raises without making other budget changes.

-Board Chair Irene Fernando also declined to comment on the specifics of contract negotiations, but she acknowledged that wages in general have not kept up with the growing cost of living.
+Board Chair Irene Fernando also declined to comment on the specifics of contract negotiations.
+But she acknowledged that wages, in general, have not kept up with the growing cost of living.

 “Workers advocating for greater wages makes sense,” Fernando said.
 “Wages are too low across the board.”